-Harpur’s Ferry utilizes a John Deere Gator with a med bed for all terrain patient extrication, and a Special Operations trailer to mobilize the gator and MCI equipment.
-The Trailer is also used as a mobile command post for prolonged incidents and special events.
+Harpur’s Ferry utilizes a 2022 Polaris RANGER with a Medlite Back and Stokes Basket for all-terrain patient extrication.
+The Special Operations trailer is utilized to mobilize MCI equipment and used as a mobile command post for prolonged incidents and special events.
+The Flat-Bed Trailer is used to mobilize the UTV to areas outside of Binghamton University, as needed.

-7661 is a John Deere Gator equipped with a med-bed modification.
+7661 is a Polaris RANGER 1000 EPS equipped with a Medlite modification and Stokes Basket.
 This vehicle can extricate patients while they are under the care of an EMT or Medic in order to safely and quickly move them to an ambulance for transport.
-7661 is equipped with BLS equipment.
+7661 is equipped with BLS equipment, lights, sirens, and mobile radio.
+The UTV can carry 3 personnel in the front cab, as well as a provider and patient in the Medlite back if necessary.

 The Special Operations Trailer deploys with one of our flycars for prolonged incidents, mass casualty incidents, and special events.